-Symptoms of paracetamol overdose in the first 24 hours are sweating, pallor, nausea, vomiting, anorexia and abdominal pain.
+Symptoms of paracetamol over dosage in the first 24 hours are pallor, nausea, vomiting, anorexia and abdominal pain.
 Liver damage may become apparent 12 to 48 hours after ingestion.
 Abnormalities of glucose metabolism and metabolic acidosis may occur.
-In severe poisoning, hepatic failure may progress to encephalopathy, haemorrhage, hypoglycaemia, hypotension, cerebral oedema, coma and death.
-Prothrombin time may increase with deteriorating liver function.
+In severe poisoning, hepatic failure may progress to encephalopathy, haemorrhage, hypoglycaemia, cerebral oedema, and death.
 Acute renal failure with acute tubular necrosis, strongly suggested by loin pain, haematuria and proteinuria, may develop even in the absence of severe liver damage.
 Cardiac arrhythmias and pancreatitis have been reported.